Cnasboll/HLF25-2/v04/README.md

 **NB: The assignment has thoughtfully evolved to include contemporary web security measures.** `superherodb.com` now features sophisticated bot protection that responds to HTTP requests with a cheerful `403 Forbidden` status, complete with CAPTCHA challenges that cannot be programmatically solved.
 This provides students with an authentic enterprise development experience, where critical third-party dependencies can spontaneously implement access restrictions mid-semester.

-The API's recent introduction of anti-automation measures serves as an excellent pedagogical exercise in the ephemeral nature of public APIs and the importance of... *checks assignment requirements*... controlling dependencies that exist entirely outside the educational institution's purview.
+The API's recent introduction of anti-automation measures serves as an excellent pedagogical exercise in the ephemeral nature of public APIs and the importance of controlling dependencies that exist entirely outside the educational institution's purview.
 One colleague reports that image downloads functioned seamlessly until "någon dag förra veckan" (some day last week), confirming that this represents a *dynamic* learning environment where working code can achieve non-working status without any modifications to the student's implementation.

 While the Dio package with carefully crafted browser headers represents a valiant attempt at mimicking legitimate user agents, it appears the API maintainers have prioritized security theater over educational accessibility.